Undergraduate scholarships

 Scottish and UK students can also access additional grants to help with their individual circumstances, including childcare and disabled allowances.

-If you are an international student we have a range of scholarships available, including an automatic scholarship of up to £30k for EU students.
+If you are an international student we have a range of scholarships you can apply for.

 The University of Stirling is eligible to certify loan applications for the Federal Family Education Loan Program (FFELP).
 US students who are enrolled on a University of Stirling degree are eligible for loans and may borrow up to their calculated Cost of Attendance (provided by the university and updated for each year of a student’s programme).